harpocrates/corrode/src/Language/Rust/Corrode/C.md

     }
 ```

 Inside a function, we find C statements.
-Interestingly, syntax which is
+Although syntax which is
-a statement in C is almost always an expression instead in Rust.
-So
+a statement in C is almost always an expression instead in Rust, for the
-`interpretStatement` transforms one `CStatement` into one Rust
+purpose of simplifying statements (especially loops) `interpretStatement`
-expression.
+transforms one `CStatement` into a list of Rust expressions.

 ```haskell
 interpretStatement :: CStat -> EnvMonad [Rust.Stmt]